Author Archives: Deborah Krueger

 1. Cook and crumble bacon, reserving the fat.
 Set aside.

-2. In a small bowl whisk wine vinegar, water, tamari, Just Like Sugar, cooking sherry, hoisin sauce, ginger, garlic, pepper paste, pepper flakes, jalapeno pepper, 1 t olive oil, and set aside.
+2. In a small bowl whisk wine vinegar, water, tamari, allulose, cooking sherry, hoisin sauce, ginger, garlic, pepper paste, pepper flakes, jalapeno pepper, 1 t olive oil, and set aside.

 3. In remaining olive oil and reserved bacon fat on medium high heat, sauté cauliflower and red peppers, stirring occasionally, until browned and beginning to soften or about 8-10 minutes.
 This is like sautéing hash browns.
 Mix in crumbled bacon and ¼ C green onions.